jidris-spec/jidris-spec/README.md

 🌟 With a love for problem-solving and a keen eye for detail, I specialize in crafting robust Python solutions to drive seamless and efficient application functionality. 🚀 #CodeArt #PythonMagic

 🌱 I'm a Python enthusiast currently exploring the world of data science and machine learning, focusing on Python & TensorFlow.
 I'm open to collaboration and job opportunities.
+I am confident in Python-based technology and possess a thorough understanding of the methods of design and construction of projects, enabling me to create high-quality program code for any project tasks
 📫 Feel free to reach out to me through my email: jidris64@yahoo.com.

 ⚡ Fun fact: I love solving complex coding challenges and puzzles.